 |The information in this topic applies to desktop and mobile applications.
 To learn how to run web browsers, see Launch Web Browsers and Launching Mobile Browser Emulator.

 The information in this topic does not apply to mobile applications to be uploaded to the BitBar device cloud.
-To learn how to run such applications, see Connecting to Mobile Device Clouds and Opening Testing Sessions.
+To learn how to run such applications, see Connecting to Mobile Devices and Opening Testing Sessions.

 TestComplete lets you automatically launch your tested application during test recording and test runs.
 You can launch applications from the TestComplete IDE and by using the appropriate test commands.